alsey89/people-matter/README.md

 ## Project Overview

-This project aims to develop an open-source HRMS that not only streamlines HR operations but also focuses on enhancing employee engagement.
-The core HRMS will manage essential HR tasks while the employee portal will include self-service features, and fun elements like an internal social feed, radio, and gamification.
+This project aims to develop an open-source HRMS that can help streamline HR operations for SMEs.
+The core HRMS will manage essential HR tasks, while the employee portal will include self-service features and fun elements like an internal social feed and perhaps gamification.

 FEATURE LIST: [click here](./docs/features.md)